LaunchCode-Education-Archived/skills-back-end-csharp/csharp4python/classes-and-objects-inheritance/README.md

 }
 ```

-Any class extending `Cat` is then forced to provide its own version of `Noise`, with the exact same method signature.
+Any class extending `Cat` is then forced to provide its own version of `Noise`, with the exact same method signature (but without the `abstract` keyword).

 ## Data Typing And Inheritance